Marketing in Australian Beautician Clinics

 3. SEO That Understands Search Intent

-Keyword trends tell the story: searches for “best laser clinic” are plateauing, while queries like “Is LED light therapy safe?” or “how long does microneedling recovery take” are soaring.
+Look at the data: searches for “best laser clinic” have levelled off.
+“Is LED light therapy safe?” is trending upward, as is “how long does microneedling recovery take.”

-That’s intent-based SEO — people want reassurance, not hype.
+This is intent-based SEO — patients want comfort, not sales.

 4. The Rise of "Clinical Wellness" Branding